England Lions cricket team against Pakistan A in the UAE in 2018–19

-The England Lions cricket team toured the United Arab Emirates in November–December 2018 to play one first-class match and seven limited overs matches against the Pakistan A team.
+The England Lions cricket team toured the United Arab Emirates in November–December 2018 to play one first-class match and seven limited overs matches against the Pakistan Shaheens cricket team.

 Pakistan A team won the one-off first-class match by 4 wickets.

 Squads

 Josh Tongue was ruled out of the FC series and eventually replaced by Saqib Mahmood in the Lion's squad.
 Ahead of the tour, Lion's Matt Parkinson was ruled out from the entire series due to fracture in his back.
 Danny Briggs was named as replacement for him.